Tom Clancy bibliography: Works by publication year

 Without Remorse takes place during the Vietnam War, when Ryan was a teenager.
-Ex-SEAL John Clark (then John Kelly) fights a one-man war against drug dealers in Baltimore, attracting the attention of Jack's father Emmet, a Baltimore police detective.
-He also helps plan and execute a raid on a prisoner-of-war camp in North Vietnam.
-Clark later joins the CIA.
+Ex-SEAL John Kelly fights a one man war against drug dealers in Baltimore, attracting the attention of Ryan’s father Emmet, a Baltimore police detective.
+He also helps plan and execute a raid on a prisoner-of-war camp in North Vietnam, and later joins the CIA as John Clark.
 The 2021 film stars Michael B. Jordan as Clark and Jamie Bell as Robert Ritter.